Fruzhin: Biography

 Neither Fruzhin's birthdate nor his biography prior to the Fall of Tarnovo to the Ottomans in 1393 are known, but from his involvement in the 1404 uprising, the former can be narrowed down to the 1380s, the same decade his parents married, and there is no mention of him having been a bastard.
 He had a brother, Alexander, who converted to Islam after the Ottoman conquest, adopting the name Iskender and becoming governor of Samsun and then Smyrna, where he died in 1418.
 As the capital Tarnovo was captured by the Ottomans, Fruzhin fled initially to the domains of his uncle Ivan Sratsimir at Vidin, in the Bulgarian northwest.
 He settled in Hungary under Sigismund I some time after that.
 Sigismund accepted Fruzhin to his court and recognized his claim to the Bulgarian throne.
-He stayed in Hungary as a member of the Order of the Dragon with some other famous noblemen like Filipo Skolari, Vlad Dracula and Skenderbeg.
+He stayed in Hungary as a member of the Order of the Dragon with some other famous noblemen like Stefan Lazarević, Filipo Skolari, Vlad Dracula and Skenderbeg.

 Ecumenical Patriarch Joseph II of Constantinople may also have been an illegitimate half-brother of Fruzhin's.

 Probably in 1404, Fruzhin headed an anti-Ottoman revolt in the Bulgarian lands along with his cousin Constantine II, Ivan Sracimir's son and last reigning Bulgarian monarch at Vidin.
 Despite conflicting historical details regarding the span and size of the revolt, there are hints that Constantine and Fruzhin managed to restore their rule over at least a part of the Bulgarian lands.
 However, the uprising was crushed (probably in 1413 or 1418) and Fruzhin returned to Hungary.